Skip to Main Content

 You should not use the fair dealing exception for licensed content..

-Every database subscription uses different licensing terms: some allow uploading works to eCentennial and including them in course packs, but others do not.
+Every database subscription uses different licensing terms: some allow uploading works to Luminate and including them in course packs, but others do not.
 Please consult CLEAR, Centennial’s licence permissions database, to learn how you can share licensed content with your students.

 Please contact us with additional questions or concerns.